trilobyte-berlin/jsdoc-plantuml/README.md

 [![NPM](https://nodei.co/npm/jsdoc-plantuml.png?downloads=true&stars=true)](https://nodei.co/npm/jsdoc-plantuml/)

-This package contains a jsdoc3 plugin to use plantuml inside javascript documentation.
+This package contains a jsdoc3 / jsdoc4 plugin to use plantuml inside javascript documentation.

 * JSDoc: http://usejsdoc.org (Node-Package: https://www.npmjs.com/package/jsdoc)
 * PlantUML: http://plantuml.com/

 This plugin allows using the plantuml syntax with "@startuml ... @enduml" to use inside your normal JSDoc source code comments.
-This plugins parses them and either writes it into seperate files for external processing/displaying in ticket systems/... or generates image files to include in your generated documentation.
+This plugin parses them and either writes it into separate files for external processing/displaying in ticket systems/... or generates image files to include in your generated documentation.

-Extracting the plantuml source into extra files works without extra dependencies, Creating image files need a installation of the "node-plantuml" package as well as the "graphviz" tool to actually generate some of the image formats.
+Extracting the plantuml source into extra files works without extra dependencies, Creating image files need an installation of the "node-plantuml" package as well as the "graphviz" tool to actually generate some image formats.
 For further documentation check https://www.npmjs.com/package/node-plantuml.

 ## Attention

 Starting with NodeJS 12.16 there was a change introduced into NodeJS that breaks using the `plant-uml` package as nodejs library (https://github.com/nodejs/node/issues/36173).
-A dirty work-around is implementet in this package script `fixBrokenNodeJS.js`.
+A quick-n-dirty work-around is implemented in this package script `fixBrokenNodeJS.js`.
 Just run it once after package installation and before using this JSDoc plugin to generate images from plant-uml code.